openbmc/bmcweb/TESTING.md

   commands would need to use 18080 to communicate.

-- If running within a system that has read-only /usr/ filesystem, issue the following commands one time per QEMU boot to make the filesystem writeable
+- If running within a system that has read-only /usr/ filesystem, issue the following commands one time per QEMU boot to make the filesystem writable

   ```sh
   mkdir -p /var/persist/usr